CPG in the Media - October 2019 - December 2020

 Julia Cockram, from the Coalition for the Protection of Greyhounds, said blooding increased dogs’ “prey drive” and made them race faster.
 Read more

-ABC Radio Shepparton, Victoria
+ABC Radio Shepparton, VIC

 Interview about Vic greyhound injury and death statistics in the GRV annual report